onaip820/missing-imputation/README.md

 Separator level: 50 to 30 at 70 min;
 Reactor level: 75 to 65 at 90 min;
 Reactor press: 2800 to 2000 at 120 min.

+We will share the corresponding code later, please waiting for More!!!